 The People’s Portrait Collection was mounted in 2000 as a millenial exhibition.
 The idea was to represent ordinary people from all walks of life, and thereby offer a picture of the United Kingdom as it moved from the 20th century into the 21st.

-This year the People’s Portraits received its 50th portrait from long serving member John Walton.
+People’s Portraits received its 50th portrait from long serving member John Walton.
 As each year progresses the collection becomes increasingly popular, with each September unveiling accompanied by a talk from an eminent speaker.
 Past speakers have included historian David Starkey and art critic Martin Gayford.